-Flow control structure: A structural component of a stormwater drainage system that detains stormwater and allow its controlled release (for example: weirs, weir walls, orifices, spillways).
+Flow control structure: Structural components of stormwater drainage system that detain stormwater and allow its controlled release, for example, weirs, weir walls, orifices, spillways).

 Forebay (or sediment forebay): A pool or basin located immediately down-gradient of a stormwater runoff inflow point.
 Forebays are runoff storage areas designed to trap and settle sediment or other pollutants.
 Forebays can either be dry (inundated with water during storm events) or wet (inundated with water continuously).